NOW

 GOMA EXHIBITION "Map of Hikari"

-GOMA began to draw detailed drawing two days after the accident after a higher brain dysfunction and loss of memory due to a traffic accident in 2009.
-GOMA draws out that he was one of the world's leading De Juri Do players and had little connection with paintings before the accident, is "scenery seen after losing consciousness."
+After a higher brain dysfunction and loss of memory due to a traffic accident in 2009, GOMA began drawing detailed dotted drawings two days after the accident.
+GOMA, one of the world's leading Di Juri Do players and had little connection with painting before the accident, depicts "the scenery seen after losing consciousness."

-Even more than ten years after the accident, GOMA has discovered that certain rules exist in the memory of a scene that can be seen before consciousness recovers.
-In this exhibition "Hikari no Map", the first attempt is to create the scenery from GOMA loss of consciousness to recovery for each stage, and to have viewers relive it as a "map" with certain rules Challenge.
+Even after more than 10 years after the accident, GOMA found that there are certain rules in the memory of the sight that can be seen before consciousness recovers.
+In this exhibition "Hikari's Map", the first attempt is to compose the scenery from the loss of consciousness to the recovery of GOMA in stages, and to have viewers relive as a "map" with certain rules.
+Challenge.

-In 2018, GOMA, who visited a research institute in the United States on an NHK ETV documentary program, was diagnosed with "acquired Savan syndrome", in which his brain was injured and suddenly blossomed with unique abilities.
-Since then, GOMA has found a kind of universality in its creative activities through dialogue with doctors, scientists, and people with the same symptoms.
+In 2018, after visiting an American research institute on an NHK ETV documentary program, GOMA was diagnosed with "acquired Savan syndrome," in which a unique ability suddenly blooms due to a wound in the brain.
+Since then, GOMA has come to discover a sort of universality in his creative activities through dialogue with doctors, scientists, and people with the same symptoms.

-All of the works that GOMA calls "Hikari" depicts the scenery they met far away from real consciousness.
+All the works that GOMA calls "Hikari" depict the scenery they met far away from real consciousness.
 The scenery will evoke the appearance of "Hikari" sleeping at the bottom of our body, transcending races and borders.

 “Map of Light”